TimDepping/transferGWAS_MRI/README.md

 # Genome-wide association studies of MRI heart imaging phenotypes
-For our masterproject 2022/23 (Digital Health & Machine Learning, Prof. Dr. Christoph Lippert, HPI ) we applied transferGWAS (https://github.com/mkirchler/transferGWAS) to MRI heart images from the UK Biobank. transferGWAS is a method for performing genome-wide association studies on whole images, leveraging Deep Learning.
+In context of the masterproject in the winter semester 22/23 (Digital Health & Machine Learning, Prof. Dr. Christoph Lippert, HPI) we applied [transferGWAS](https://github.com/mkirchler/transferGWAS) to MRI heart images from the UK Biobank. transferGWAS is a method for performing genome-wide association studies on whole images, leveraging Deep Learning.
 In our project, we adapted the work of Matthias Kirchler to work with 2.5D MRI image modalities.
-This means we process 2D images plus as well as an additional "time-dimension".
+This means we process 2D images as well as an additional "time-dimension".

 This repository provides the code we used to run our transferGWAS on UK Biobank data. transferGWAS has 3 steps: 1. pretraining, 2. feature condensation, and 3.
 LMM association analysis.

-* **`pretraining`:** provides code for training our models on heart mri images (3-Channel RGB Images, 50-Channel Images (Tensors)).
+* **`pretraining`:** provides code for training our models on heart mri images (3-Channel RGB images, 50-Channel images (tensors)).

-* **`lmm`:** this part is a wrapper for the BOLT-LMM association analysis.
+* **`models`:** contains our pretrained models.

-* **`feature_condensation`:** provides code to go from trained model to low-dimensional condensed features
+* **`feature_condensation`:** provides code to go from trained model to low-dimensional condensed features.

-* **`models`:** TODO: I think we need to add this, right?
+* **`lmm`:** includes a wrapper for the BOLT-LMM association analysis, including some basic preprocessing steps.

-* **`pipeline`:** All you need to automatically run feature condensation, the LMM analysis and to create plots to visualize the results.
+* **`pipeline`:** holds the code to run the feature condensation, the LMM analysis, and to create plots to visualize the results of the LMM analysis.

+* **`jobs`:** consists of multiple slurm scripts to run parts of the pipeline idenpendently.

-* **`utils`:** Some helper scripts to prepare and create inputs for training and feature condensation.
+* **`utils`:** offers some helper scripts to prepare and create inputs for training and feature condensation.

 ## Getting started
 Start by cloning this repo: